Adjara: Selimoba

-Selimoba is held in the village of Bako, Khulo Municipality on July 3 and commemorates the life of Selim Khimshiashvili.
+Selimoba is held in the village of Bako, Khulo Municipality on June 3 and commemorates the life of Selim Khimshiashvili.
 A concert with the participation of local amateur groups of a folk handicraft products exhibition is held during the festival.
-It is supported by Ministry of Education, Culture and Sports of Adjara.
+It is supported by the Ministry of Education, Culture and Sports of Adjara.

 Shuamtoba

 Shuamtoba ("inter-mountain festival") is a traditional festival, which is held on the summer mountain pastures of two municipalities (Khulo and Shuakhevi), during the first weekend of every August.
 Horse racing, a folk handicraft exhibition and a concert involving folk ensembles are held as well.